dotlang/language/doc/RFE.md

 so if it expects `T|U` I should be allowed to pass `int|string` or `int|string|float`. what happens if I access `shape.1` when the second item has something? there should be a runtime error. another advantage of this is that with `shape.0` compiler gets a chance to verify map has all required cases based on union type definition.
+**Proposal: Enhanced unions**
+1. Each binding of type union allowed `.0, .1, .2, ...` notations.
+2. `.0` represents current type of the union
+3. `.1` represents value inside union if it has the first type of the definition.
+4. if `.0` says union binding has second type in it and you refer to `.1` there will be a runtime error.
+5. Fix example of polymorphism
+===
+maybe we should allow ref to any of `.1, ...`. in the happy scenario where developer checks first, there is no difference. in the bad scenario we will ignore the error! which is not good. there are times that we should fail fast.

+? - Remove `type` keyword. any type name which is one capital letter is generic type. what about generic data types? these are functions that accept only type argument. but what if user sends other args like int? even literal ints? why limit? if they are functions we should be able to define/call them anyway we want.
+`ValueKeeper = fn(T: type -> type) { struct(data: T) }`
+`ValueKeeper = fn(T) { struct(data: T) }`
+no. removing type will make it difficult for generic types and then we will need to add other notations elsewhere.

+? - One more thing we should consider is searchability of the language.
+If someone wants to grep or grok a large source code to find samples of X, this should be done easily. this means: more keywords, less notations this means: each notation should have one and only one mearning